lexnederbragt/230321_ttshell/lex.md

 ```

-The `find` command does not get it's name from this listing of files and folders alone, but from the possibility to locate locate files (or folders):
+The `find` command does not get it's name from this listing of files and folders alone, but from the possibility to locate files (or folders):

 ```
 find . -name *.txt